 - Login to the stock Ubuntu session.
 If this session is not available, install it with

 sudo apt install ubuntu-session.
-If you are unable to login, type ctrl alt F2 to access a TTY.
-After installing
+If you are unable to login, type ctrl alt F2 to access a TTY console.
+After installing the

 - Uninstall Regolith from within the Ubuntu session:

-$ sudo apt purge regolith-* $ sudo apt autoremove $ rm -Rf ~/.config/regolith/flags
+$ sudo apt purge regolith-* $ sudo apt autoremove -y $ rm -Rf ~/.config/regolith/flags

 - Verify that no regolith packages are still installed with